Collin County Clerk's Office

 Click on the link to see properties listed by city and date of sale.
 Once you find a property you're interested in, you can view a map of the area and the Central Appraisal District information.

-Five Star Vital Registration Award by the Texas Department of Health, State Health Services Vital Statistics Unit.
+At the 65th Annual Conference on Vital Statistics in Georgetown Dec.
+4-6, the Collin County Clerk's office was presented for the year 2019 the Exemplary Five Star Vital Registration Award by the Texas Department of Health, State Health Services Vital Statistics Unit.
 This award is presented annually for exemplary work in the area of Vital Registration.
-The criteria for qualifications of this award include timeliness of filing registrations entered into the state database by the clerk's office, extremely low error rate, annual training at conferences, use of the Texas Electronic Registrar (TER) for all birth, death and marriage registrations, completing an assessment survey, and use of State Dept. of Health required banknote paper.
-Mrs. Kemp attributed the 2018 win to her staff, Lead Clerk Mary Collins, Pat Crosswhite, Amanda Segovia, Lucy Oman, Louann Fawcett and Tynea Kelley who have strived to maintain the high standards.
-The annual three-day conference included topics on Birth and Death Registration and the process for filing Acknowledgements of Paternity in the new TXEver system which will go live statewide on Jan.
-1, 2019.
+The criteria for qualifications of this award include timeliness of filing registrations entered into the state database by the clerk's office, extremely low error rate, annual training at conferences, use of the Texas Electronic Vital Events Registrar (TxEVER) for all birth, death and marriage registrations, completing an assessment survey, and use of State Dept. of Health required banknote paper.
+Mrs. Kemp attributed the 2019 win to her staff who have strived to maintain the high standards.
+The annual three-day conference included topics on Birth and Death Registration and the process for filing Acknowledgements of Paternity in the new TxEVER.

 Look What's Happening: